rust-stuco/lectures/week9/slides.md

 * `Box<T>` is a simple "smart" pointer to memory allocated on the heap*
   * It is "smart" because it frees the memory when dropped
-* Other than the cost of allocation and pointer indirection, `Box`es has no performance overhead
+* Other than the cost of allocation and pointer indirection, `Box` has no performance overhead
 * `Box<T>` fully owns the data it points to (just like `Vec<T>`)